 AA Cambodia Workshop

-5 students attended AA workshop at Cambodia from 7 to 21 August.
 The workshop was conducted by world renowned The AA School of Architecture.
+There were five students who attended AA workshop at Cambodia from 7 to 21 Aug 2018.
 It was a Summer Workshop where undergraduates from Hong Kong University, AA School, Vienna, Australia, Cambodia and Canada worked on various architectural design processes and built various additions to an existing village school.
 Students learn about vernacular architecture, social design, understand materials and detailing and contribute to the local community.
-They built a play structure for the local children and additions to an existing village school as well as equipped the campus with communal dining facilities.
-They also learnt about the rural social framework through their interactions with the local community.
-Students gained confidence and satisfaction to see their work being used by the local community and brought joy and delight to the local children.
+They built a play structure for the local children and made architectural additions to an existing village school.
+They also equipped the campus with communal dining facilities.
+They learnt about the rural social framework through their interactions with the local community.
+Our students gained confidence and satisfaction when they saw their work being used by the local community and brought joy and delight to the local children.

 Overseas Internship Programme in Tokyo, Japan